User-1442/Highlander/README.md

 If that doesn't work, idk do something it's in alpha it's probably going to break

 ## How To Use
-This only currently applies to Alpha 1.2 because the UI is slightly different (not really)
+This only currently applies to Alpha 1.2 and later because the UI is slightly different (not really)

 first you need to run the executable and make sure it doesn't crash (if it does it's probably a missing library).
 If that works then you are now in the viewport and your mouse will be locked.
 What you need to do from there is simple.
 Click the = key on your keyboard to lock/unlock your mouse.